 - You may bleed more easily.
 Be careful and avoid injury.
 Use a soft toothbrush and an electric razor.

 - This drug may affect being able to father a child.
 Talk with the doctor.

-- If you are a man and have unprotected sex with a female who is or could get pregnant, call your doctor right away.
+- If you have unprotected sex with a partner who is or may get pregnant, call your doctor right away.